UPDATED April 24, 2017

 The Consolidation of Pay Services Project combined pay services from participating departments and agencies at the Public Service Pay Centre in Miramichi, NB.
 Compensation advisors in departments were given the option to move to Miramichi, but most did not.
 Many new staff were hired and trained for the Centre.

-The creation of the Miramichi Pay Centre and the launch of Phoenix are part of the employer’s “Transformation of Pay Administration” initiative.
 The Public Service Pay Centre’s website explains the government’s reasoning for the changes to the pay system.

 What types of problems are there with the rollout of the new system?